Meet the Employee Ambassador Groups at McCormick

 Learn more about each of our EAGs below.

-1. African American Ambassador Network (AAAN).
-AAAN is dedicated to enabling African Americans to be valued partners and ambassadors of business excellence within McCormick.
-Throughout the year, the group hosts a variety of activities and programs to highlight unique aspects of African American history and offer networking opportunities.
+1. Black Employee Ambassadors at McCormick (BEAM).
+BEAM is dedicated to fostering and inspiring an inclusive and supportive community where members can collectively work towards the success and advancement of Black employees while harnessing their diverse insights and experiences to create competitive advantages.
+Throughout the year, the group hosts a variety of activities and programs to highlight unique aspects of Black history and offer networking opportunities.
 Recently, the group provided support for employees through roundtables and open discussions during the social justice movements in 2020 and beyond.
-In the spring of 2021, AAAN co-sponsored a coffee chat with the Asian Diversity Group (ADG) that allowed them to check in with members and speak openly about how recent hate crimes and events are impacting employees, families, friends, and communities.
+In the spring of 2021, BEAM co-sponsored a coffee chat with the Asian Diversity Group (ADG) that allowed them to check in with members and speak openly about how recent hate crimes and events are impacting employees, families, friends, and communities.

 "My experience at McCormick has been enhanced by my ability to make a difference during these societal moments I'm able to touch and help so many with the platform I'm given.
 And for that, I am truly grateful.
 I've been given an awesome opportunity to work with a terrific team who was driven and passionate about making a difference," said Patrick Mays, Team Manager I – Production.